What Do Medical Assistants Do?

 On the other hand, an administrative medical assistant in a small, private clinic may have a much less arduous routine.

 Medical assistants who work in emergency care facilities open 24/7 may be asked to work various full-time shifts, including nights, weekends, and holidays.
 However, those who work in smaller, specialty clinics may work a more traditional full-time shift (e.g., 8 am to 5 pm, Monday through Friday).
-While others, especially those in a clinical setting, may instead work three 12-hour shifts each week, with the possibility for additional overtime.
+While others, especially those in a clinical setting, may instead work three 12-hour shifts each week, with the possibility of additional overtime.

 Medical Assistant Certifications and Licensing